tokunwarsingh/ai/README.md

 python stock_ui.py
 ```

-This will open a window where you can enter a stock ticker and see the analysis results.
+This will open a window where you can enter a stock ticker or a company name to see the analysis results.

 ## How to Test